Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/introduction.md

 * **Metallic map:** Marks certain area as metallic and increases their reflective properties.
 * **Roughness map:** The roughness map affects the scattering of the reflected light, essentially it defines the blur of the reflection.
 * **Reflection map:** Allows you to create a map to decrease the reflection in some areas of the texture if needed.
 * **Emissive map:** Areas marked in the emissive map will appear to emit light and glow in dark scenarios.
-Keep in mind that emissive maps are not real light sources.
+Keep in mind that emissive maps are not real light sources. **Please note:** Emissive maps in Wallpaper Engine only use the red color channel.
+To ensure your emissive map works properly, convert it to shades of red or white.
+You can customize the emissive color in the app.

 ## Next Steps